michelangelus - Fotolia

 IT should also evaluate the VDI storage requirements for implementing the product's components, as well as the storage resources necessary to support backups, site-to-site replication and disaster recovery operations.

 For example, when planning a Citrix implementation, IT needs to estimate Microsoft SQL Server database requirements and take into account the database and transaction log files for the three primary databases -- monitoring, site configuration and configuration logging -- as well as the temporary database (tempdb).
 IT also needs to provide storage to back up those databases and ensure their continuous availability.

 The final piece of the storage puzzle is perhaps the most important: understanding the workloads that the VDI must be able to support.
 IT should evaluate the types of users connecting to desktops, how and when those users work, and anything else about their behavior that can inform storage planning.
-For example, productivity workers generally have lower IOPS requirements than knowledge workers, who require higher-performing systems and resource-intensive applications.
+For example, productivity workers generally have lower IOPS requirements than knowledge workers, who have higher performance requirements and use resource-intensive applications.

-In addition, the calculations should include both existing and future needs, accounting for factors such as expected growth and the influx of temporary workers.
+IT must ensure that storage drives can deliver the required IOPS to support the expected VDI workloads, which are typically random and fluctuate depending on the time of day, number of users and the supported applications.
+The calculations should include both existing and future needs, accounting for factors such as expected growth and the influx of temporary workers.
 IT should also account for anticipated boot and login storms or other situations that can result in high I/O demands.

 Different types of drives provide different levels of IOPS, and even drives of the same type can vary substantially when it comes to performance.
 For example, SSDs generally deliver much higher IOPS than HDDs, but not all SSDs are created equally.
 IT must evaluate SSDs carefully to ensure that they can meet the expected demand.